hgokhale/tvanode/Readme.md

     pub.sendMessage(topic, message, {options}, function (err) {
         // Send message complete
-        // If `err` is set, an error occurred
+        // If `err` is set an error occurred
     });

     // None of the members of the options object are required